Real-Time Ultrasound Physiotherapy

 Pelvic Floor Retraining

 Strong pelvic floor muscles are essential for men and women.
-Women have been encouraged to exercise their pelvic floor muscle for decades, but now we understand that it is just as vital for men.
+Women have been encouraged to exercise their pelvic floor muscles for decades, but now we understand that it is just as vital for men.
 Research has found that a durable pelvic floor improves:

 - incontinence (urine dribbling)